 You must then arrange to have someone over the age of 18 years who lives in the State of New York, who is not a party to the action, serve the papers on the tenant at the house.
-The papers must be served no more than 12 days before the date the petition is to be heard, but no less than 5 days before that date.
+The papers must be served no more than 17 days before the date the petition is to be heard, but no less than 10 days before that date.
 Then an affidavit of service must be prepared by the person who served the papers and must be filed with the Clerk of the Court within the time required by law.

 At the hearing, you must state your case to the Court.
 As the petitioner, you will get to go first.
 If you do not state all of the facts necessary to your case, your petition will be dismissed, and you will have to start again.
 Next it will be the tenant’s turn to present his or her defenses.
-If the tenant has legal defense, your case may be dismissed.
-But if you state your case adequately, and the tenant has no legal defenses, then you can expect to win a judgment of possession and a warrant of eviction for the Sheriff to remove the tenant.
+If the tenant has legal defenses, your case may be dismissed.
+But if you state your case adequately, and the tenant has no legal defenses, then you can expect to win a judgment of possession; and a warrant of eviction for the Sheriff to remove the tenant.

-This is a very barebones outline of but one facet the hold-over process in the Town of Babylon, and is not intended as anything other than a brief overview.
+This is a very barebones outline of the hold-over process in the Town of Babylon, and is not intended as anything other than a brief overview.
 Because of the complexities of landlord-tenant law and proceedings, you should always be represented by an attorney specializing in landlord-tenant law.
 The Murtha Law Firm, LLC, is ready to represent you.
 When you retain us, we take care of everything described above and more.
 All you need to do is appear with us in Court.
 Call us today for a free consultation to get started.